 Blister Pack is the name associated with several types of pre-formed plastic packages which are commonly used in the process to package products such as consumer goods, perishables, and pharmaceuticals.

 Clamshells are perhaps the easiest to use.
 Clamshells look a bit like their namesake as they are made from two identical "shells" that are connected on one side with the other having small hinges that allow it to lock shut.

 Skin packs are containers that place the product contained within on a piece of skin board (also called a backer).
 A slim sheet of surlyn or skin poly will cover the product before the backer is applied.

 E-Commerce packages are all about ease of use from the consumer standpoint.
 There are excellent flexible bagging options available today that can protect your product in transit while being easy to open and dispose of.

 You will not regret taking the time to get a feel for the different materials available to you.
-Find out works best and make it one of the foundations of your packaging decisions.
+Find out which materials work best and choose those that are most appropriate for your products.

 If you have a product that comes in four different sizes, you may well be able to reduce costs by designing two different sized packages instead of four individual sizes by being economical with the dimensions and design.

 Being creative in this way and incorporating cost saving measures such as this can ensure the integrity of the product you ship.
 As an added bonus, you will save both time and money, and will also ensure consistency throughout your products.

 While it’s important to consider budget, transportation, materials, and package design and to incorporate each of these elements into your overall package design, it’s key to keep your audience at the forefront of each of these decisions.